 10. Grandparents are very important people

-I grew up, spending weekends, and often weekdaystoo, with grandmothers and grandfathers.
+I grew up spending my weekends, and often weekdays,also, with grandparents.
 Sometimes we even lived with them.
-Russian families believe in the importance of the connection of generations, so it is very important for us that our children communicate with our parents.
-Grandparents are sometimes considered as a second set of parents.
-Which, however, are inclined to spoil the children.
+Russian families believe in the importance of intergenerational connections, so it is very important for us that our children communicate with our parents.
+Grandparents are sometimes considered a second set of parents.
+Who, however, tend to spoil children.

 Comments